leoenix/soen-341/Acceptance Tests/AcceptanceTests.md

 **_Scenario #1_**
-Given I'm a signed-in user
+Given I'm `a Logged-in User`,
-when I try to comment under answers then my comment is not added
+When I try to comment under a question,
+Then my comment will get successfully appended to that question's thread.

 **_Scenario #2_**
-Given I'm a signed-in user
+Given I'm `NOT a Logged-in User`,
-when I try to comment under questions then my comment is not added
+When I try to comment under a question,
+Then my comment will fail to get appended to that question's thread (system does nothing).

 **_Scenario #3_**
+Given I'm `a Logged-in User`,
-Given I'm not a signed-in user when I try to comment under questions then my comment is not added
+When I try to comment under an answer,
+Then my comment will get successfully appended to that answer's thread.

 **_Scenario #4_**
-Given I'm not a signed-in user when I try to comment under answers then my comment is not added
+Given I'm `NOT a Logged-in User`,
+When I try to comment under an answer,
+Then my comment will fail to get appended to that answer's thread (system does nothing).